REPRESENTATIVE PAYEE PROGRAM

 WHO MUST HAVE A REPRESENTATIVE PAYEE?

 legally incompetent adults; and

-anyone we determine to be incapable of managing or directing the management of his or her funds.
+anyone we determine to be incapable of managing or directing the management of their benefits.

 WHO CAN SERVE AS YOUR REPRESENTATIVE PAYEE?

 someone who is concerned with your welfare, usually a parent, spouse, close relative, guardian, or friend;

 an institution, such as a nursing home or health care provider;

 a public or nonprofit agency, social service agency, or financial organization;